Giant Tingle Tree Walk

 Best Time - All Year Round

-With a family holiday in Walpole planned over the Christmas break, I was very much looking forward to escaping down south for a week in the forest.
+The Hike - With a family holiday in Walpole planned over the Christmas break, I was very much looking forward to escaping down south for a week in the forest.

 After a lovely Christmas day spent enjoying some great food, great wine and plenty of naps, it was time to leave the house and explore the area around Walpole.
 With my young nieces not up to the rigors of a full 10km hike just yet, we settled on a few family friendly walks close to town during the week with plenty of opportunity for me to escape and do some more challenging hikes.
 With warmer weather forecast for Boxing Day and then some cold/rainy days following that we took the opportunity to take the boat out in the Nornalup Inlet for some unsuccessful fishing and a swim.